- Selecting Colors (Video Tutorial)

 Down the right hand side are three large buttons.
 Let’s cover what each one does.

-Click the button with the “X” Icon if you would like to close the color selection box without applying any of your charges.
+Click the button with the “X” Icon if you would like to close the color selection dialogue box without applying any of your charges.

 Make sure you don’t accidentally press this button if you do want to apply the color you have selected.